cfgauss/r-novice-gapminder/_episodes/11-plot-ggplot2.md

 it is the most effective for creating publication quality graphics.

-ggplot2 is built on the grammar of graphics, the idea that any plot can be expressed from the same set of components: a **data** set, a **coordinate system**, and a set of **geoms**--the visual representation of data points.
+ggplot2 is built on the grammar of graphics (where the gg comes from), the idea that any plot can be expressed from the same set of components: a **data** set, a **coordinate system**, and a set of **geoms**--the visual representation of data points.